bautidea/react_cat_facts/README.md

 <img src='./src/assets/git_img.PNG' width='50%' >
 </div>

-This project i found it useful for practicing different things that a Jr dev must know:
+This project I found it useful for practicing different things that a Jr dev must know:

 1. Create a react app using vanilla initialization.
 2. Handling various states that depend on each other.